Here’s a “Top Ten” list of reasons why employers and employees should establish Health Savings Accounts (HSAs).

 Congress mandates that cost-of-living adjustments for HSAs must be released by June 1 of every year.
 The early release of HSA minimums and maximums each calendar year ensures that plan sponsors and their employees have ample time to review plan design options and prepare brochures and educational materials ahead of open enrollment.

-The information in this article is not intended to be legal, accounting, or other professional advice.
+The information contained in this article is not intended to be legal, accounting, or other professional advice.
 We assume no liability whatsoever in connection with its use, nor are these comments directed to specific situations.